 Indoor Gardening Idea: Tabletop Terrariums

 When you think of a centerpiece for your dinner party, you probably picture fresh flowers.
-But what if you could display a miniature garden under glass that would offer beauty and pleasure for months or even years?
-Tabletop terrariums provide an opportunity to bring a bit of nature indoors.
-With some thought and planning you can create a garden under glass that will add elegance to any room, as well as delight and inspire your guests.
+But what if you could display a whole miniature garden offering beauty and pleasure for months or even years?
+Tabletop terrariums provide an excellent opportunity to bring a bit of nature indoors.
+With a little planning you can create a garden under glass that will delight your family and guests, and add atmosphere to any room.

 Selecting the container

 Today there is a whole range of containers beyond the iconic enclosed globe to consider using for your terrarium.
 TIP: Clear glass containers with some type of removable lid make the best terrariums.
 Have fun with one of these suggestions (from The New Terrarium: Creating Beautiful Displays for Plants and Nature by Tovah Martin).